Vladimir Gil: Legacy

-In the years after World War II, Gil became the subject of many legends that his son, Vadim, has repeatedly rebuked.
-Rumors like that Gil was a Soviet agent covertly inserted into German-occupied Soviet territory persisted and was noted by Soviet historian Mikhail Tokarev.
+In the years after World War II, Gil became the subject of many legends that his son, Vadim, has repeatedly denied.
+Rumors have persisted such as that Gil was a Soviet agent covertly inserted into German-occupied Soviet territory and were noted by Soviet historian Mikhail Tokarev.
 Tokarev discovered that the NKGB had quickly infiltrated the 1st Russian Waffen-SS and that Gil's first lieutenant was an informer.